LIVE

 Magazine Capacity: 10-Round Limit

-TL;DR: 10-round maximum under Md.
+TL;DR: Maryland gun laws cap magazines at 10 rounds under Md.
 Code Crim.
 Law § 4-305.
 Sale, transfer, manufacture, or possession of magazines over 10 rounds is prohibited, with narrow exceptions.
 Pre-2013 larger-capacity magazines in certain cases are grandfathered.

 Maryland prohibits the manufacture, sale, and transfer of magazines with a capacity greater than 10 rounds under Md.
 Code Crim.
 Law § 4-305.
 The law also criminalizes possession in specific contexts, though possession alone of a pre-ban magazine is generally not prosecuted.